Structuring a data-driven pricing team: the B2B model

 Signs of uncontrolled pricing

-Are you noticing excessive discounts and margins that are constantly eroding?
-Salespeople often make decisions on their own without clear guidelines or safeguards.
-This is a major warning sign for the health of your business.
+Are you noticing excessive discounts and margins that keep shrinking?
+Sales reps often make decisions on their own, without clear guidelines or safeguards.
+This is a major red flag for the health of your business.

-Note also the glaring inconsistency in pricing between customers who are otherwise similar.
-This situation creates legitimate customer frustration and an immediate loss of credibility.
+Also note the glaring inconsistency in pricing among customers who are otherwise similar.
+This situation leads to legitimate customer frustration and an immediate loss of credibility.

-Finally, there is a lack of visibility on the real impact of prices.
-No one really knows where the value leakage is coming from.
+Finally, there is a lack of clarity regarding the actual impact of prices.
+No one really knows where the loss of value is coming from.

 What data-driven really means

-Adopting a structured approach to data-driven pricing means using objective rules based on transaction history.
-No more guesswork—just analysis of the facts.
-Decisions then become traceable and fully justifiable to the customer.
+Adopting a structured, data-driven approach to pricing means using objective rules based on historical transaction data.
+We no longer rely on guesswork; instead, we analyze the facts.
+This makes decisions traceable and fully justifiable to the customer.

-Data serves as the basis for every price adjustment, large or small.
-It replaces sometimes misleading intuition with indisputable numerical evidence.
+Data serves as the foundation for every price adjustment, big or small.
+It replaces intuition—which can sometimes be misleading—with indisputable numerical evidence.

-However, monitor the quality of the data collected.
+However, be sure to monitor the quality of the data collected.
 Without absolute rigor, predictive models remain completely useless.

 Expected business benefits

-You will see an immediate improvement in gross margin and better overall commercial discipline.
-Teams will make decisions faster during complex negotiations.
-Segmentation will become more refined, reducing value waste on key accounts.
+You will see an immediate improvement in gross margin and greater overall sales discipline.
+Teams will be able to make decisions more quickly during complex negotiations.
+Segmentation will become more granular, reducing value leakage on key accounts.

 Here are the concrete benefits of such a structure: